 2. Golden Pothos

 This plant is one of the most popular and typical indoor plants.
 Aside from adding to your room’s overall interior, it is also known to help get rid of the common air toxins inside your home.
-Plus, it is low-maintenance and easy to grow!
+Plus, it is low-maintenance and easy to grow and propagating pothos!

 3. Snake Plant